AquilaCMS/aquila-management/README.md

 If you want to run it in a development mode (the front is not pre-built and two processes are launch) :
 1. yarn install
+2. cp packages/aquila-management-front/.env.example packages/aquila-management-front/.env
-2. cp packages/aquila-management-api/data/serversList.example.json packages/aquila-management-api/data/serversList.json
+3. cp packages/aquila-management-api/data/serversList.example.json packages/aquila-management-api/data/serversList.json
-3. npm run start:both
+4. npm run start:both

 If you want to run it in a production mode (the front is build and only one process is launch) :
 1. yarn install